Child Support Attorneys in San Antonio, TX

 Child support payments are not set in stone and can often be modified if financial, living, or family circumstances change.
 The Texas Attorney General’s site outlines the child support modification process and how to qualify for a modification.

-If the order was established or last modified more than three years ago, you may be eligible for a review of your payment plan.
+If the court order was established or last modified more than three years ago, you may be eligible for a review of your payment plan.
 Much can change in three years, and it never hurts to get an order reviewed to see if an adjustment can be made.

 If your current amount of the child support payments would change by 20% or $100 based on the child support guidelines, you should consider a modification.
 For example, let’s say that your monthly income was $3,600 when the order was set, and you were paying $1,080 in child support for three children.
 However, you were recently laid off and had to take a position with a substantially lower salary of $2,800 a month.
-Based on the standard child support calculations, this would lower your child support payments by several hundred dollars, making you eligible for a review and possible modification.
+Based on the standard child support calculations, this would lower your child support amount by several hundred dollars, making you eligible for a review and possible modification.

 Child Support Modifications